 ► Ranking: #cleandiaper

 Boston, Massachusetts has been on our radar for a long time.
 Because I work at an airline, we often forgo local trips in favor of some far off exotic location foreseeing a sad day may come when I no longer have such prized benefits.
 We really wanted to take the kids and rent an RV to do an Early America Worldschool trip that hit Washington D.C., Boston and Philadelphia but we never could quite make it happen.
 Finally we just decided to do one of the three!

 In its heart, Boston, Massachusetts holds 400 years of American history.
 There is no other place in the United States where you can see and learn about the roots of what transpired to separate America from the United Kingdom in such a personal, hands on manner.
 So much of the history here has been preserved for future generations, allowing a true glimpse into how life was for our early forefathers.

-We love how everywhere you travel to in the city of Boston is super accessible, and everything is close in.
+Our family loved how everywhere you travel to in the city of Boston is super accessible, and everything is close in.
 Major attractions are within walking distance of each other, or you can hop on a train and head to a different borough.
 Commuter lines get you to neighboring cities efficiently, airport express buses cut down on the number of transfers, buses and trains run like clockwork and the Charlie card is very affordable.
 Boston with kids is super easy and super fun!

 Sites and Attractions: